Hveppe/hmath/hmath/statistics/Readme.md

 - `variance`: Calculates the sample variance of a list of numbers.

+- `occurrence`: Determine the number of times a given number appears in a list.

+- `frequency`: Returns the percentage of values in a list that match a given number.

+- `mode`: Returns the value that occurs most often in a list of numbers.

 ## Including the Module
 This module can be used either by including the entire library or by directly including `statistics.h`, as shown below.